EarthEdSTEM/earthed-iot-programs-tutorials/T_Connect.md

 Plug in your micro:bit to connect and download!
 -----------------------------------------------

-You will need a USB cable, micro:bit comuter and a PC computer to complte this task.
+You will need a USB cable, micro:bit computer and a PC computer to complte this task.
 Make sure you have removed the micro:bit computer from the IOT sheild.

 ![image](https://raw.githubusercontent.com/EarthEdSTEM/earthed-iot-programs-tutorials/master/Images/General/USB_Connection.png)